nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

 playing a video in the Chrome browser.
 These tests exercise the full Chrome stack, as opposed to others that might only measure the performance of the actual video decoder implementations.
 Both software and hardware video decoder performance is measured.
-If hardware decoding is not supported for the video stream only software performance will be reported.
-Various metrics are collected such as CPU usage and the number of dropped frames.
+Various metrics are collected such as GPU usage, power consumption and the number of dropped frames.

 Tests are available for various codecs and resolutions, both in 30 and 60fps variants.
 To run all tests use: